 Admitted to US 8/10/1821 24th State

-Here’s a few interesting facts about Missouri:
+Here are a few interesting facts about Missouri:

 The ice cream cone was invented for the St Louis World’s Fair.